-The proposed project would not create any impacts with respect to: Agriculture & Forestry Resources, Energy, Land Use & Planning, Mineral Resources, Tribal Cultural Resources, and Wildfire.
-The project would create impacts to other resource areas and mitigation measures have been identified for Air Quality, Biological Resources, Cultural Resources, Geology & Soils, Noise, and Transportation.
+The proposed project would not create any impacts with respect to: Agriculture and Forest Resources, Energy Resources, Land Use and Planning, Mineral Resources, Transportation, Tribal Cultural Resources, and Wildfire.
+The project would create impacts to other resource areas and mitigation measures have identified for Air Quality, Biological Resources, Cultural Resources, Geology and Soils, and Noise.
 Many of the impacts generated by projects are site specific and generally do not influence the impacts on another site.
 All projects undergo environmental review and have required mitigation measures to reduce impacts when warranted.
 These mitigation measures reduce environmental impacts to less than significant levels whenever possible.
 Therefore, the project's contribution to cumulative impacts would not be cumulatively considerable.